 The Mountain School has two mixed-age preschool classrooms, the Hummingbird Nest and the Chickadee Nest.
-Both nests have two teachers and up to twenty-one children, aged two-years-and-nine-months to five years plus.
+Both nests have two teachers and up to twenty-one children, aged two years and nine months to approximately five and a half years old.

 Indoor Free Play

-Some days, the teachers take the children on a guided walk in the neighborhood, supporting the development of our connection to nature.
+Some days, the teachers take the children on a guided walk in the neighborhood, or hike, supporting the development of our connection to nature.